RealMrLogan/blog/_posts/editing-shared-code.md

 1. Don't push on a Friday
 2. It never hurts to do better tests
 3. Teams can help a lot when you feel overwhelmed

+## Better next time

+If I had to do this again (please no), I would for sure test more.
+Maybe even dabble a little TDD.
+And above all else, don't push on Friday.